Jesper941/OceanBreez/README.md

 - Goal 5 - Allow the user to select an existing booking and edit/add/remove information from the booking.
 - Goal 6 - Allow the administrator to cancel, reschedule or edit all any booking
 - Goal 7 - Allow the administrator to edit or delete registered users
+- Goal 8 - Allow users to cancel their bookings

 ## Scope